exercism/c/exercises/practice/linked-list/.approaches/introduction.md

 There are several ways to solve Linked List.
 One approach is to implement a circular linked list.

+## General guidance

+At the time of writing the tests don't cover certain error conditions, so some error handling that would be used in production won't necessarily be used here.

+As the instructions say:
+>To keep your implementation simple, the tests will not cover error conditions.
+>Specifically: `pop` or `shift` will never be called on an empty list.

 ## Approach: Circular Linked List

 **linked_list.h**